sfsholden/salesforcedx-vscode/README.md

-Just a test.
-As well~ W00t
-This is the conflict.
+This is a test for a conflict.

 # Salesforce Extensions for VS Code